freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-057.md

 ## Description
 <section id='description'>

-Since all 4 sides of the menu have the same internal spacing, go ahread and delete the four properites and use a single `padding` property with the value `20px`.
+Since all 4 sides of the menu have the same internal spacing, go ahead and delete the four properties and use a single `padding` property with the value `20px`.

 </section>